KTang603/JID_4347_ATLSFW_App_Enhancement/InstallGuide.md

    - `users` database with `customer_info`, `user_login`, and `vendor_info` collections
 5. Navigate back to the **Overview** tab and click the **Connect** button and then click the **Drivers** option.
 6. Copy the URI
-7. Open up the `server/db/conn.mjs` file and change line 4 to your own database's URI.
+7. Open up the `server/db/conn.mjs` file and change to your own database's URI.
 Do not remove the `getMongoPasscode()`.
-   You will need to partition the URI like so:
 ### Running commands in the Terminal
 To run a command in your terminal, type in the command and press Enter.